A hidden resource

 A growing demand for groundwater combined with periods of low rainfall has led to increased regulation and management of groundwater resources.

-The Department of Environment, Land, Water and Planning (DELWP) is the authority responsible for State policy, resource appraisals and the State Observation Bore Network.
-DELWP has led the development of:
+The Department of Energy, Environment and Climate Action (DEECA) is the authority responsible for State policy, resource appraisals and the State Observation Bore Network.
+DEECA has led the development of:

 - Water for Victoria which establishes the state-wide policy framework for groundwater management